clld/clld/docs/tutorial.rst

 Examples
 ~~~~~~~~

-A good way explore how to customize a CLLD app is by looking at the code of existing apps.
+A good way explore how to customize a ``clld`` app is by looking at the code of existing apps.
 These apps are listed at `<http://clld.org/datasets>`_ and each app links to its source code
 repository on `GitHub <https://github.com/clld>`_ (in the site footer).